jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_dynamodb-session-handler.rst

 Session Locking
 ---------------

-The DynamoDB Session Handler supports pessimistic session locking in order to mimic the behavior of PHP's default session handler.
-By default the DynamoDB Session Handler has this feature *turned off* since it can become a performance bottleneck and drive up costs, especially when an application accesses the session when using ajax requests or iframes.
+The |DDB| Session Handler supports pessimistic session locking in order to mimic the behavior of PHP's default session handler.
+By default the |DDB| Session Handler has this feature *turned off* since it can become a performance bottleneck and drive up costs, especially when an application accesses the session when using ajax requests or iframes.
 You should carefully consider whether or not your application requires session locking or not before enabling it.